pervognsen/bitwise/FAQ.md

 an embeddable scripting language.
 But the only language you need to know fluently in advance is C.

 For hardware design, we'll be using a hardware description language (HDL) of our own design.
-It will compile to Verilog, so we will to learn to read and write a basic subset of Verilog.
+It will target Verilog as an intermediate language for the synthesis compiler, so we will need to learn to read and write a basic subset of Verilog.
 It's not assumed you know Verilog or any other HDL in advance.

 Python is used as a jack-of-all-trades language for ad-hoc scripting and prototyping.
 It will also be used heavily as a language and platform for everything related to hardware design.
 Our custom HDL